 On 1 May 2025, a broadcast on 3AW Breakfast about the impacts of deregulation of the taxi industry incorrectly stated that taxi licence plates were previously sold by the Victorian government.
 The plates, although originally issued by the State Government for a fee, were in fact sold on the open market.

-Who Peter Ford thinks should replace Sam Pang as host of the Logies
+What Peter Ford thinks of Robert Irwin becoming the new host of the Logies

 A test is being developed by Melbourne researchers in the hope of being able to predict pregnant women likely to go in to have premature births to providing better care to pre-term babies.
 It’s hoped a test could give doctors a better indication of the risk of going into early labour.
 Senior research fellow Dr […]